What Is Leukemia?

-Liv Hospital Pediatric Hematology-Oncology Specialist, Prof. Dr. Hilmi Apak, urges parents to watch for persistent symptoms, such as a fever lasting more than 10 days in their children.
-Prof. Dr. Apak emphasizes, "Weakness, fatigue, anemia, bleeding from the gums or nose, unexplained bruising on the skin without trauma, unusually heavy menstrual bleeding, and persistent fever should all be taken seriously.
-These symptoms may indicate leukemia and should not be ignored."
+Liv Hospital Pediatric Hematology-Oncology Specialist Prof. Dr. Hilmi Apak advises parents to watch for persistent symptoms like a fever lasting more than 10 days.
+He notes, “Weakness, fatigue, anemia, bleeding from the gums or nose, unexplained bruising, or prolonged fever should not be ignored as they may point to leukemia.”

 Body cannot defend itself